viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 ---
 layout: post
-title: "Structuring FastAPI app with multiple services, OAuth2 with JWT tokens, and Postgres backend."
+title: "Structuring FastAPI applications with multiple service logic, Postgres integration, and OAuth2 password authentication."
 slug: fastapi-oauth2-postgres
-description: How to structure FastAPI app with multiple services, OAuth2 with Bearer and JWT tokens, and Postgres backend.
+description: Learn how to effectively structure a FastAPI application with multiple services, integrate with a Postgres backend, implement OAuth2 password authentication.
 keywords: fastapi oauth2 jwt postgres
 ---

-This tutorial provides an approach on how to structure FastAPI application with multiple services, simple OAuth2 Password authentication with Bearer and JWT tokens, and Postgres backend.
+This tutorial provides an approach on how to effectively structure a FastAPI application simplifying the implementation of multiple service logic, integrate it with Postgres backend, and implement straightforward OAuth2 Password authentication using Bearer and JWT tokens.

 <br/>
 <div class="blog-card">